rethinkdb/rethinkdb-example-nodejs-chat/README.md

 A fork of the [node.js chat app](https://github.com/eiriksm/chat-test-2k) by [@orkj](https://twitter.com/orkj)
 using socket.io, rethinkdb, passport and bcrypt on an express app.

+<div><strong><h4>Note:</h4> This is an example application.
+Even though it shows an example of how to integrate Passport and bcrypt, you shouldn't assume it is free from security vulnerabilities.
+Have the code audited carefully by an expert before you put anything modeled on it into production.</strong></div>

 # Complete stack #